Live review: New Found Glory w/ Leanna Firestone at Sixth and I Synagogue

 On March 15, my cousin and his spouse were supposed to be traveling down to the District so we could watch his mighty Buffalo Sabers play the hometown Capitals.
 When my cousin bothered to tell me that they couldn’t make it a week before the game, my wife reminded me that she had gotten one ticket to a sold out concert, and maybe… just maybe… I should procure another.

 Some background: in October 2011, my now-wife and I went to our first concert together in Baltimore, MD—the Pop Punk’s Not Dead Tour.
 At this stop, we saw two bands I needed to Google to remember (This Time Next Year and Man Overboard) along with a late phase Set Your Goals and a rapidly ascending Wonder Years all set up the headliner.
-Riding the coattails of the easy core genre they helped create, finished the show with their greatest hits, a smattering of songs from their recent release Radiosurgery, and healthy helping of classic covers.
+Riding the coattails of the easy core genre they helped create, New Found Glory finished the show with their greatest hits, a smattering of songs from their recent release Radiosurgery, and healthy helping of classic covers.

 As that 2011 concert is one of the bedrocks of relationship (along with 2011’s The Revival Tour), I tend to get dragged to whatever New Found Glory show trucks through the DMV.
 In this case, when does one get to see bands in a refurbished synagogue?
 I waited out the ridiculous markup on the secondary market and only spend sigh $70, including fees, to spend an acoustic evening with some legends of Coral Springs.